 It’s indeed spectacular and the most beautiful train ride in Sri Lanka, if not in the world!

-If you are planning a future trip to this beautiful country, then undoubtedly the Nine Arches Bridge has to be there on your itinerary!
-This bridge is one of the best places to visit in Sri Lanka, and there are so many different viewpoints you can get to see it.
+If you are planning a future trip to this beautiful country, then undoubtedly the Nine Arches Bridge has to be on your itinerary!
+This bridge is one of the best places to visit in Sri Lanka, and there are so many different viewpoints you can get to see it from.
 The bridge is located in the mountain town of Ella and is surrounded by lush green forests and tea plantations.
-The Nine Arches bridge stands at an impressive 30m high and is located between Ella train station and Demodara train station.
+The Nine Arches bridge stands at an impressive 30m high and is located between Ella and Demodara train stations.
 Trains head over this bridge at varied times throughout the day, and they give you a great opportunity to take the most amazing photographs.

 If you are unsure of the train times, check with your hostel/ Airbnb host.
 There are plenty of places to explore around the bridge whilst you wait, and there is even a cafe located nearby!

-Fact Check: Yala National Park in Sri Lanka has the highest population density of leopards in the world.
+Fact Check: Yala National Park in Sri Lanka has the world’s highest leopard population density.

-My vacation turned out to be meaningful when I got to spend a day at one of the Turtle hatcheries near Unawatuna and learned how sea turtles are facing many threats in Sri Lanka including illegal poaching of eggs, habitat destruction, and getting caught in fishing nets.
-Several sanctuaries have come into place in the country to protect these incredible creatures, and a majority of them have incredible facilities that care for and rehabilitate turtles, to release them back into the wild.
-I met some volunteers who had traveled from various parts of the world and were a part of the Turtle Conservation Program in Sri Lanka.
+My vacation turned out to be meaningful when I spent a day at one of the Turtle hatcheries near Unawatuna and learned that sea turtles face many threats in Sri Lanka, including illegal egg poaching, habitat destruction, and entanglement in fishing nets.
+Several sanctuaries across the country have been established to protect these incredible creatures, and most offer excellent facilities that care for and rehabilitate turtles before releasing them back into the wild.
+I met some volunteers who had travelled from various parts of the world and were a part of the Turtle Conservation Program in Sri Lanka.

 When I told my Airbnb host at Mirissa that my next stop was Galle, he fondly said, “You’ll be driving through the traffic of Sri Lanka, and suddenly, you’ll find yourself in Europe!”
 I laughed as we talked, and then I was in Galle Fort, completely awestruck.
 The old town of Galle was once used as a trading port for spices and other goods for over 200 years.
-However, today, the fort has been transformed into a place of history, romance, and beauty where travelers are warmly welcomed to dive headfirst into the exotic stories and be a part of this UNESCO heritage site.
+However, today, the fort has been transformed into a place of history, romance, and beauty, where travellers are warmly welcomed to dive headfirst into exotic stories and be part of this UNESCO World Heritage Site.
 Hopping around the fort on a sun-soaked afternoon was an adventure in itself, but if you ask me, the postcard shopping and good food compensated for all the exhaustion!

 It’s no joke, ‘coz a tuk-tuk can take you anywhere in Sri Lanka – ANYWHERE!
-Coming in various eye-catching colors, these charming tuk-tuks are a great way to travel across the country – and are extremely affordable too.
-In fact, riding tuk-tuks in Sri Lanka is a great way to connect with the locals, drink in the beautiful views, and truly absorb the Lankan culture.
+Coming in various eye-catching colours, these charming tuk-tuks are a great way to travel across the country – and are extremely affordable too.
+In fact, riding tuk-tuks in Sri Lanka is a great way to connect with locals, take in the beautiful views, and truly absorb Lankan culture.

-It’s one of the most popular restaurants in the country, tucked inside the Dutch Hospital Complex in Colombo – and trust me when I say this, it’s just not about the food but the whole ambiance of the place that’ll make you fall in love!
+It’s one of the most popular restaurants in the country, tucked inside the Dutch Hospital Complex in Colombo—and trust me, it’s not just about the food; it’s about the whole ambience of the place that’ll make you fall in love!
 Known to be one of Asia’s Top 50 Restaurants, this place is known for the variety of crabs they serve, tossed in a sauce of your choice.
 And their Coconut Crème Brûlée is to die for – so do save some space for desserts!

 When in Sri Lanka, it’s hard to miss the elephants!
-But the most popular safaris happen here at Minneriya, which is home to nearly 300 elephants.
-Though I could just spot a couple of them, it is said that during the drier months of June and September, a massive herd of elephants gather around the ancient Minneriya water tank, in order to quench their thirst and drink during the dry season.
-It is the largest, recurring gathering of Asian elephants across the world and for that reason is one of the best places to visit in Sri Lanka.
+But the most popular safaris take place here at Minneriya, home to nearly 300 elephants.
+Though I could spot a couple of them, it is said that during the drier months of June and September, a massive herd of elephants gathers around the ancient Minneriya water tank to quench their thirst.
+It is the largest, recurring gathering of Asian elephants across the world, and for that reason, it is one of the best places to visit in Sri Lanka.

 For a postcard hoarder, this was nothing less than paradise!
-Walking into this store inside Galle Fort, my heart leaped in joy and I started picking up postcards with beautiful illustrations depicting the best of Sri Lanka.
-The poster galley of this shop refers to the luxurious bygone days of Sri Lanka and the travel spirit sustained in this country.
-From the ancient maps of Ceylon to the remastering tea and travel posters from the 1800s – there’s everything out here!
-Hands down, this is the best postcard shop I’ve ever been to and I ended up buying a bunch – after all, words can change the world, they said.
+Walking into this store inside Galle Fort, my heart leapt in joy, and I started picking up postcards with beautiful illustrations depicting the best of Sri Lanka.
+The poster gallery of this shop evokes the luxurious bygone days of Sri Lanka and the travel spirit that has sustained this country.
+From the ancient maps of Ceylon to the remastered tea and travel posters from the 1800s – there’s everything out here!
+Hands down, this is the best postcard shop I’ve ever been to, and I ended up buying a bunch – after all, words can change the world, they said.

-Overlooking the Colombo harbor, this heritage hotel dates back to 1837 and has hosted eminent people like Anton Chekhov and Joze Rizal.
-When I booked my stay here, I barely had any idea about the incredible history of this place – and it turned out to be one of the oldest hotels in the country which also served as an Army Hostel back in the day.
-The room I stayed in was gorgeous, with a view of the city – but the restaurant, known as Harbour Room, did have a breathtaking view!
+Overlooking the Colombo harbour, this heritage hotel dates back to 1837 and has hosted eminent figures such as Anton Chekhov and Jose Rizal.
+When I booked my stay here, I barely knew anything about the incredible history of this place, and it turned out to be one of the oldest hotels in the country, which also served as an Army Hostel back in the day.
+The room I stayed in was gorgeous, with a view of the city, but the restaurant, known as Harbour Room, had a breathtaking view!

 This country has something for everyone – no matter whether you enjoy wildlife & photography, or just wish to relax by the beaches, or feel like diving deep into some adventure.
 If you wish to see the true beauty and vivid culture of Sri Lanka, ditch the cliched tourist spots and engage in these unique experiences in Sri Lanka, and I promise you won’t be disappointed!